ivananic779/border-crossing-croatia/README.md

 ```
 The script (main.py) also requires the file excel_template to be in the same directory as main.py

-excel_template is a template for column names which I was lazy to do by hand so I wrote a terrible script which got the job done poorly, if you make it better please submit a pull request.
+template_ulazi_izlazi is a template for column names which I was lazy to do by hand so I wrote a terrible script which got the job done poorly, if you make it better please submit a pull request.

 Variable "days_look_back" in main.py tells the script how many days into the past from today you want to look.
 For example, setting it to 500 would transfer the last 500 days into a new excel file